 1. SLU – Researching Guillemots using AI

 The first steps in developing this algorithm were taken in the Baltic Seabird Hackathon co-hosted by AI Sweden, SLU, and WWF in 2019.
-The hackathon resulted in several projects, as well as a clear intention from the researchers at SLU to focus more on AI powered seabird research.
+The hackathon resulted in several projects, as well as a clear intention from the researchers at SLU to focus more on AI-powered seabird research.

 Data scientists are currently developing a target tracking algorithm to follow individual birds frame by frame, with the goal of identifying bird individuals.
-Seabird researchers plan to use the target tracking of individuals to identify behaviors such as socializing, fights, and copulations.
+Seabird researchers plan to use the target tracking of individuals to identify behaviors such as socializing, fights, and copulation.

 2. Zenseact – Autonomous driving

-Overcoming difficult and time consuming legal hurdles when training federated AI models on real world road data.
+Overcoming difficult and time-consuming legal hurdles when training federated AI models on real-world road data.

 The Baltic Seabird dataset has important similarities to autonomous driving data.
 Firstly, the data is real-world data, not synthetic.
 Secondly, the challenges related to the bird dataset are similar to the ones for developing solutions for autonomous driving.
-Examples of this are variations in light conditions and differences in bird appearance being like differences between pedestrians.
+Examples of this are variations in light conditions and differences in bird appearance like differences between pedestrians.
 But there are also two important differences between road data and bird data.
 There is no GDPR regulating the privacy of seabirds and there are no business secrets hidden in the dataset.

-Thanks to the availability of the Baltic Seabird dataset, Zenseact was able to start working with their partners straight away, saving an estimated 6-12 months of organising and waiting for legal clearances.
+Thanks to the availability of the Baltic Seabird dataset, Zenseact was able to start working with their partners straight away, saving an estimated 6-12 months of organizing and waiting for legal clearances.
 The knowledge and learnings gained from working with the proxy data, in collaboration with others, was another gain that sped things up.

-1. Develop an understanding of what proxy data is and the benefits it can bring, for example, faster development times, easier collaboration with other organizations and the possibility to build different solutions based on the same shared dataset.
+1. Develop an understanding of what proxy data is and the benefits it can bring, for example, faster development times, easier collaboration with other organizations, and the possibility to build different solutions based on the same shared dataset.